 CryoEM Reveals A Molecular “Latch” that Controls Neuron Activity

-Scientists at Columbia University Irving Medical Center have captured a near complete snapshot of the gamma-aminobutyric acid (GABA) B receptor, a protein that regulates neuronal activity.
+Scientists at the Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center have captured a near complete snapshot of the gamma-aminobutyric acid (GABA) B receptor, a protein that regulates neuronal activity.

 Our brains process information and give executive orders through pathways that balance excitation and inhibition of neuronal circuits.
 GABA is an inhibitory neuromodulator, which means that it reduces the activity of neurons.
 There are two known classes of GABA receptors: GABAA and GABAB.
 GABAB receptors respond relatively slower to GABA signaling, but have prolonged effects.